How to evaluate the performance of a gaming PC?

 Here are some additional tips to maximize your PC's performance:

-Next article The best business laptops in 2024
+Next article: The best business laptops in 2024

 Hello :) So what's new?
-Still looking for the latest juicy tech news?
-In need of precise tests and sharp opinions?
-You are in the right place !
-If you don't know me, I'm Adrien, an inveterate geek who spends his days tracking down the craziest tech news.
-Laptop screwed to the wrist, smartphone grafted to the hand and always on the lookout for the slightest tech rumor, I am your sherpa in the merciless world of technology :)
+Still on the hunt for the latest juicy tech news?
+Craving in-depth reviews and sharp opinions?
+You've come to the right place!
+If you don't know me, I'm Adrien, a die-hard geek who spends his days tracking down the craziest tech news.
+Laptop glued to my wrist, smartphone practically grafted to my hand, and always on the lookout for the slightest tech rumor, I'm your sherpa in the cutthroat world of technology :)